 Lucas - Though Lucas Bly tries desperately to win the heart of new girl Maggie (even joining the football team), she sees them as being better offas friends and goes for Cappie Roew.
 Maggie even says, "We're Just Friends, Lucas," at one point.

 In Brick Brendan's first love interest dies at the beginning, and his second turns out to have orchestrated her murder.

 Thor did not manage to end up with his love interest Jane since he destroyed the bridge that connects Earth to Asgard by the end of the film.

-Played rather tragically straight in Captain America: The First Avenger.
+Captain America: The First Avenger.
 In a great adaptation of a famous plotline from the comics, Steve Rogers forces the Red Skull's flying wing down in the Arctic to save New York and other major U.S. cities.
 Peggy Carter, Steve's comrade and love interest, has him promise to take her dancing the next week, with both knowing he's all but guaranteed to die in the crash.
 Once Steve awakens seventy years in the future, the realization must set in that even if Peggy is still alive, and he somehow managed to find her again, she'd be an old woman of at least ninety, almost certainly with a family.
-Needless to say, a date to go dancing would most likely be out of the question.

 Invoked straight in an early work of Francis Ford Coppola titled You're a Big Boy Now.
 In this movie from 1966 Bernard, the protagonist, suffer this fate at the end, after spending all the movie chasing Barbara Darling.
 Actually, he doesn't get that girl...